 “I have seen that the instructors at Frozen Ropes have had instrumental roles in improving the overall skills of all students and it is evident in their individual and team play.”

-Micaela currently plays collegiate softball for the Maryland Terrapins.
-Prior to playing in the Big Ten, Micaela starred at Warwick Valley High School, where she played five years of varsity softball, as a center fielder and took home numerous accolades.
+Micaela currently instructs our Rock Fit classes classes while training and coaching the travel softball teams at Frozen Ropes.
+She recently became a Certified Personal Trainer.
+Micaela plays Division I softball for the Maryland Terrapins in the Big Ten Conference.
+In 2019, she was named to the first team All-Big Ten Defense in Centerfield.
+Micaela has international softball experience, playing for the Italian National team in the European Championships in the Summer of 2019.
+Prior to playing in the Big Ten and internationally, Micaela starred at Warwick Valley High School, where she played five years of varsity softball, as a center fielder and took home numerous accolades.
 Micaela played her whole career with Frozen Ropes Force as a young athlete.

 Anthony currently plays junior college baseball at Orange County.
 Anthony was a Region 15 Golden Glove winner in 2018 (OF).
 Anthony played high school baseball at Warwick Valley High School, where he was a standout scholar and athlete.
 He currently instructs our B4 Strength Classes, Turn-and-Burn, hitting and pitching classes.

 Amanda was a four-year starter at SUNY Oneonta and also played for Frozen Ropes Force.